Erastova-group/ClayCode/docs/YAML.md

 #### Clay Composition

-`ClayCode.builder` calculates the number and type of unit cells necessary to match the desired compossition, as given in [CSV](CSV.md) file. <br/>
+`ClayCode.builder` calculates the number and type of unit cells necessary to match the desired composition, as given in [CSV](CSV.md) file. <br/>
 If, instead, the user would like to specify this manually, the following parameters can be used:

 `UC_INDEX_LIST` - unit cell list [list] <br/>